|Home | Network Reviews | Carrier Pros & Cons | Local Reports | Carrier Archives | Noise|

 Mid Rivers Wireless covers the east central part of Montana and has extended coverage into the northwest corner of North Dakota.
 They now provide 4G LTE coverage in most areas and 4G roaming.
 They offer a few CDMA phones including some 4G Smart phones, most of which are a little pricey.
 They offer Regional and National plans, all Home area calls are Unlimited, and Regional plans include the Nemont Wireless territory as your Home calling area.
 Their calling plans are a little overpriced, Data charges are expensive but there are several price levels.
 They are part of the local telephone co-op, Mid Rivers Communications, so they are pretty friendly and easy to deal with, and they offer bundle discounts for various services including wireless, landline, Internet and cable TV.
 They offer Lifeline plans and a $20 "Value Plan".

 The Nemont Telephone Cooperative provides CDMA wireless service in northeast Montana and northwest North Dakota surrounding Minot.
-They have good coverage across their area.
-They offer reasonably-priced National plans including reasonable data charges.
+They have good coverage across their area and have upgraded their network to 4G.
+They offer reasonably-priced plans including nationwide coverage and reasonable data charges.
 They have very inexpensive Local plans limited to their own coverage area and they offer subsidized Lifeline plans.
 As part of the local telephone cooperative you can expect better than average customer service and bundles are available.
-They have a small selection of phones including some Smart phones and the iPhone.
+They have a small selection of phones but they include the latest iPhone and Android models.

 SRT Wireless in Minot, ND and north central Montana has decided to discontinue cellular service as of July 15, 2017.
 They offer discounts to switch your phone to Verizon Wireless.